Simon Watson Taylor (anarchist): Translating

 Watson Taylor's literary activities appear to have begun in 1944 when he had three poems published.
 However, his literary accomplishments began in earnest in 1960 and comprised translations of at least twenty French books and plays, most of which were published in London.
 Most of the books were about art and were published by the London firm of Weidenfeld & Nicolson.
 After 1966, his translations of books and plays were published in London by other publishers and in the United States, mostly in New York.
-He translated the book Paris Peasant (1971) by Louis Aragon the French surrealist poet, and the book Surrealism and Painting (1972), by André Breton.
+He translated the book Paris Peasant (1971) by Louis Aragon the French surrealist poet, and the book Surrealism and Painting (1972), by Breton.
 The plays which he translated included The Cenci (1969), by Antonin Artaud, and The Generals' Tea Party (1967), The Knackers' ABC (1968) and The Empire Builders (1971) by Boris Vian, and, with Cyril Connolly, The Ubu Plays (1968) by Alfred Jarry.
-George Melly, who once shared a flat with Watson Taylor, recalled: 'I can see him still in the flat at his work table, surrounded by reference books and dictionaries, and the results were impeccably researched and elegantly worded.'
+Melly, who Watson Taylor once accommodated, recalled: 'I can see him still in the flat at his work table, surrounded by reference books and dictionaries, and the results were impeccably researched and elegantly worded.'

 Editing

+Between 1960 and the early 1970s Watson Taylor was an editor and a prolific translator of French literary works.

-In 1960 Watson Taylor was the guest co-editor with leading American literary scholar Roger Shattuck of a special issue (Volume 4, No. 13.
+In 1960, he was the guest co-editor with leading American literary scholar Roger Shattuck of a special issue (Volume 4, No. 13.
 May–June) of the American literary magazine Evergreen Review; titled What is Pataphysics?.

 In 1965, he co-edited with Roger Shattuck Selected Works of Alfred Jarry.
-In 1968 he edited French Writing Today which was published by Penguin.
+In 1968, he edited French Writing Today which was published by Penguin.
 He was an editorial advisor and frequent contributor to the London-based magazine Art and Artists.
-And in 1971 he co-edited with Jamaican-born poet Edward Lucie-Smith a bilingual anthology, French poetry today.
+And in 1971, he co-edited with Jamaican-born poet Edward Lucie-Smith a bilingual anthology, French poetry today.

+Later life

+Watson Taylor dismissed jazz, sold his 78s for £50, and discarded his suits for hippie clothing.
+He then emigrated to Goa, where he enjoyed a hedonistic lifestyle.
+He subsequently moved to one of the many islands of the Philippines, from which he eventually returned to England, because of ill-health.
+He arrived in London 'with no money and possessing only what he had on.'
+However, Janet Menzel, whom he had met in Goa, took him under her wing.
+She found him a comfortable bedsit off the Fulham Road and looked after him until the day he died, 4 November 2005.
+He died in London.